-2.1 The Problem
+2.1.
+The problem

 In this exercise the finite difference approach is used to determine the flow pattern of a fluid in a cavity.
 For simplicity, the liquid is assumed to have zero viscosity which implies that there can be no vortices (i.e. no whirlpools) in the flow.
-The cavity is a square box with an inlet on one side and an outlet on another as shown below.
+The cavity is a square box with an inlet on one side and an outlet on another as shown below in figure 1.

-Figure 1: The Cavity
+Figure 1 - The cavity

-2.2 Mathematical formulation and the Jacobi algorithm solution
+3. Mathematical formulation and the Jacobi algorithm solution